 “Once I’m done here I’m taking Helen out for a late dinner.
 I’ve already liaised with CSI but there’ll be some evidence left for you to get an idea.
 You’ll catch up.
 Then we’re off to that new Mediterranean place on the seafront.
 I hope it’s not all strange seafood and foreign dishes.”

-Detective Superintendent Mick Thomson is a worldly man.
+Detective Superintendent Mick Thomson was a worldly man.

-Twenty minutes later, I’m in my Volvo approaching Nutbourne.
-A quick social media search to get an impression of the deceased brings up Grahame’s profile.
-I scan through pictures of a man who I would guess was in his early forties, but best delve into this properly off the road.
-He looks like he used to be somewhat attractive before time took its toll.
-Piercing blue eyes and a strong jawline stand out despite heavy, wrinkled bags under his eyes and patchy receding hair.
+Twenty minutes later, Francesca was in her Volvo approaching Nutbourne town centre.
+A quick social media search to get an impression of the deceased brought up Grahame’s profile.
+She scanned through pictures of a man who she guessed was in his early forties, but she knew it was better to delve into this properly off the road, especially as it had started to rain – fat droplets that came from nowhere.
+Grahame looked like he used to be somewhat attractive before time took its toll.
+Piercing blue eyes and a strong jawline stood in his pictures out despite heavy, wrinkled bags under his eyes and patchy receding hair.

-I pass by white regency architecture along the seafront and turn right into Haden Road, nearly driving past the Indigo Bar – It’s ridiculously nondescript.
-There’s a small, barely legible name sign above the bar’s door, the bar itself nestled in between offices to let and a grubby looking corner shop, all illuminated by a consistent row of streetlights.
-I find a tight parking space a little further along and after squeezing in I step out into drizzle and wind.
-It’s only early December and I’m done with this winter already.
+Francesca passed by white regency architecture along the seafront and turned right into Haden Road, nearly driving past the Indigo Bar – It was ridiculously nondescript.
+There was a small, barely legible name sign above the bar’s door, the bar itself nestled in between offices to let and a grubby looking corner shop, all illuminated by a consistent row of streetlights.
+She found a tight parking space a little further along and after squeezing in she stepped out into the drizzle and wind, tightening the buttons on her brown trench coat.

-A young officer rocking back and forth on his feet stands outside the bar’s front door, a yellow folder in his right hand.
+A young officer rocking back and forth on his feet stood outside the bar’s front door, a yellow folder in his right hand.

 “Are you waiting for me?”
-I ask, walking up.
+Francesca asked, walking up.

 “DCI Francesca Palandri?”

-“Just call me Fran,” I say, holding out my hand.
+“Just call me Fran,” she answered, holding out her hand.

-He shakes it vigorously, introducing himself as Officer Samuel Bates, and welcomes me warmly inside as if I’ve arrived at his housewarming party.
+She shook it vigorously, introducing himself as Officer Samuel Bates, and welcomed herwarmly inside as if she had arrived at his housewarming party.

-“You don’t really have an accent,” Bates says as I enter.
+“You don’t really have an accent,” Bates said as they enter.
 “They told me an Italian detective was on her way.”

-It sounds like he was caught up in his fantasies and imagined an exaggerated stereotype, a sultry Monica Bellucci-esque figure with a thick, sensual accent.
-He must be severely disappointed.
+It sounded like he had been caught up in his fantasies and imagined an exaggerated stereotype, a sultry Monica Bellucci-esque figure with a thick, sensual accent.
+He must be severely disappointed, Francesca thought.

-“Oh, I left Florence a very long time ago,” I reply.
-I’m becoming more and more like a dour Brit every day, I almost add.
+“Oh, I left Florence a very long time ago,” she replied.
+I’m becoming more and more like a dour Brit every day, she almost added.

-The bar is small, dark and cluttered.
-It’s not a complete hole, but it certainly needs a good spring clean.
-I walk past a purple (or should that be indigo?) bike wheel hanging on the wall and some sort of South Pacific tribal ornament on a shelf.
-It’s a hodgepodge of everything tucked into a space that should really only hold a handful of tables.
-I can only imagine what Mick’s face was like when he was here earlier.
-A dark wooden bar in need of a good scrub at the rear lies next to a narrow corridor leading to toilets and a small office.
-The old wooden tables in the bar look like they’re ready to serve a medieval feast.
-It’s all a bit unnecessary.
-Along the left side of the room is a large, long table, and I see that it’s here Billy Grahame was murdered as I spot the unplayed board game setup in the middle of the table.
-It’s been labelled by the CSI team with a box of disposable plastic gloves next to it, for my benefit I presume.
+The bar was small, dark and cluttered.
+It wasn’t a complete hole, but it certainly needed a good spring clean.
+Francesca walked past a purple (or should that be indigo?) bike wheel hanging on the wall and some sort of South Pacific tribal ornament on a shelf.
+It was a hodgepodge of everything tucked into a space that should really only hold a handful of tables.
+Francesca could only imagine Mick’s face when he was here earlier.
+A dark wooden bar in need of a good scrub at the rear was positioned next to a narrow corridor leading to toilets and a small office.
+The old wooden tables in the bar looked like they were ready to serve a medieval feast.
+It was all a bit unnecessary in Francesca’s eyes.
+Along the left side of the room was a large, long table, and she realized that it was here that Billy Grahame was murdered as she spotted an unplayed board game setup in the middle of the table.
+It had been labelled by the CSI team with a box of disposable plastic gloves next to it, for her benefit she presumed.

-While Bates keeps position at the entrance, I head over to the gaming table of choice.
-The game is bloodstained and in disarray.
+While Bates kept position at the entrance, Francesca headed over to the gaming table of choice.
+The game was bloodstained and in disarray.
 Repeated blows to the head would have certainly produced an ample stream of blood.
-The game consists of mostly cards; the game board itself is quite small.
-I don’t know where to start; I’m no game expert.
-The last board game I played was a round of Scattergories during Easter weekend 2014, after which my sister Maria decided not to speak to anyone in the family for two days when we refused to accept her answer of Gibraltar for countries beginning with G. I don’t know why she took it so badly.
-She was wrong.
+The game consisted of mostly cards; the game board itself quite small.
+Francesca didn’t know where to start; she was no game expert.
+The last board game she played was a round of Scattergories during Easter weekend 2014, after which her sister Maria decided not to speak to anyone in the family for two days when theyrefused to accept her answer of Gibraltar for countries beginning with G. Francesca didn’t know why she took it so badly.
+Her sister was wrong, after all.

-After donning plastic gloves, I pick up one card from its now untidy deck.
-There’s a picture of chains drawn roughly on it.
-It’s an early draft but the artwork is decent.
-I pick up another, this one depicts a jug of water.
-I put them back and take a card marked ‘objective’ which reads
+After donning plastic gloves, she picked up one card from the untidy deck.
+There was a picture of chains drawn roughly on it.
+It looked like an early draft but the artwork was decent.
+She picked up another, this one depicting a jug of water.
+She put them back and took a card marked ‘objective’ which read

 Present: Difficult Times